0x60df/loophole/README.md

-Even while `loophole-mode` is activated, whole temporary key bindings can be disabled temporarily by calling `loophole-suspend`, which keeps state of each Loophole-map.
+Even while `loophole-mode` is activated, whole temporary key bindings can be disabled temporarily by calling `loophole-suspend`, which keeps state of each Loophole map.
 `loophole-resume` restores suspended temporary key bindings.
 These functions realize suspension by removing and adding `loophole--map-alist` in `emulation-mode-map-alists`.

-Note that disabling `loophole-mode` also calls `loophole-suspend` and keeps state of each Loophole-map.
+Note that disabling `loophole-mode` also calls `loophole-suspend` and keeps state of each Loophole map.
 If you want to completely disable Loophole, use `loophole-quit`.
-It disables all Loophole-maps and `loophole-mode`.
+It disables all Loophole maps and `loophole-mode`.

 #### Key binding entry